 To be eligible for a teaching award, faculty members must have taught at Yale-NUS College for at least four (not necessarily consecutive) semesters.
 All ranks are eligible, including tenured, tenure-track, educator track, and visiting faculty.

-- Distinguished Teaching Award – One senior awardee from amongst the pool of Professors, Associate Professors and Senior Lecturers
+- Distinguished Teaching Award – Goes to senior awardee from amongst the pool of Professors, Associate Professors and Senior Lecturers

-- Early Career Teaching Award – One junior awardee from amongst the pool of Assistant Professors, Lecturers and Postdoctoral Fellows.
+- Early Career Teaching Award – Goes to junior awardee from amongst the pool of Assistant Professors, Lecturers and Postdoctoral Fellows.

 Teaching Award Committee (TAC)